bhartiy/learnsellacious/pages/05.how-to/51.how-to-add-sample-data/default.md

 **1. At installation time -** You will get option to add <strong>Sellacious Basic Sample Data</strong> while installing the sellacious, in second databse step.
 ![](install2.png)

 **2. By Import -** You can add your own sample data with the help of import.
-You can import products, category,  by uploading CSV file also you can import image and attachments by uploading ZIP.
+You can import products, category,  by uploading CSV file also you can import image and attachments by uploading ZIP file.

 ![](Screen%20Shot%202020-05-09%20at%201.09.11%20PM.png)